m-h-thomas/sdi-project-2/README.md

 This app is intended to serve as a one-stop shop for fans of the show Bob's Burgers.
 The app pulls from the Bob's Burgers API and allows users to:

 - Curate a list of favorite episodes
-- Search for details on specific characters, and episodes
+- Search for details on specific characters and episodes
 - Display a random Burger of the Day, with correlating episode information
 - View Pest Control truck jokes
 - View Store-Next-Door jokes